Carrot Rust Fly

 Cultural

-- Timely harvest.
+- Exercise timely harvest.
 Harvest all carrots in blocks (rather than selectively) as soon as they are ready.
 This will prevent larvae from spreading from plant to plant within the soil.

 - Delay planting.
 Planting carrots after mid-June will avoid the peak egg-laying period.

-- Crop Rotation.
+- Rotate crops.
 Rotating to non-susceptible hosts every year will break the carrot rust fly life cycle and prevent the population from building.

 - Remove crop residue.
 Remove all carrots and related host crops from the ground at the end of the growing season to prevent overwintering populations.

-- Use floating row covers, where practical to prevent flies from landing near host plants and laying eggs.
+- Use floating row covers.
+Where practical, row covers prevent flies from landing near host plants and laying eggs.

 Chemical